Sydney RiverCat: Retirement

 On 16 February 2023, Betty Cuthbert was the first vessel retired from service.
 She was stripped for parts at Balmain Shipyard before being towed to Blackwattle Bay Marina for long-term storage, along with several decommissioned SuperCat-class ferries.

 On 7 June 2024 Evonne Goolagong was withdrawn.
 She was used as a parts source at Balmain, before briefly being relocated to Rozelle Bay, along with sister Betty Cuthbert.
 Both vessels were moved to Rozelle in late June 2024.

-In June 2024, Betty Cuthbert and Evonne Goolagong were moved to Yamba by tugboat to be cut up for scrap by Polaris Marine Group.
+In June 2024, Betty Cuthbert and Evonne Goolagong were moved to Yamba by Polaris Marine tug Pegasus for scrapping.

 On 28 October 2024, Nicole Livingstone was withdrawn from service and was used for parts at Balmain Shipyard before being moved to Rozelle Bay, followed by a final movement to Yamba under tow where she was broken up in early 2025.
-The introduction of the Parramatta River-class ferries allowed for the remaining RiverCats to be phased out.

-On 4 February 2025 Marlene Mathews was withdrawn from service.
+On 4 February 2025, Marlene Mathews was withdrawn from service.
 The vessel was then used for parts at Balmain Shipyard, before being moved via tugboat to Rozelle Bay.

-On 3 June 2025 Marjorie Jackson was withdrawn from service.
+On 3 June 2025, Marjorie Jackson was withdrawn from service.
 She was then stripped of reusable parts at Balmain Shipyard, before being towed to Rozelle Bay where she was moored alongside sister vessel Marlene Mathews.

-On 17 June 2025 MV Marlene Mathews and MV Marjorie Jackson were transferred by tugboat up to Yamba for scrapping.
-By July 2025 both Marjorie Jackson and Marlene Mathews were scrapped.
+On 17 June 2025, MV Marlene Mathews and MV Marjorie Jackson were transferred by Polaris Marine tug EDI, up to Yamba for scrapping.
+By September 2025 both Marjorie Jackson and Marlene Mathews were scrapped.

 On 30 September 2025, MV Shane Gould was withdrawn from service after her 32 year long career.
 She was used as a parts source until early November 2025, before being briefly moved to Rozelle.
-In the early hours of 17 November 2025, Shane Gould left Sydney under tow bound for Yamba.
+In the early hours of 17 November 2025, Shane Gould left Sydney under tow bound for Yamba by Polaris Marine tug Molly Grace.
+She arrived in Yamba in the morning of 19 November 2025 and was put up onto land on 21 November 2025.
+On 24 November 2025, scrapping began on the MV Shane Gould.
+By February 2026, scrapping had been fully completed.

-MV Dawn Fraser will continue to see service for the time being, and will most likely be withdrawn after the current summer period concludes.
+MV Dawn Fraser, the last vessel of her class in service, was withdrawn on 9 March 2026, and was transferred to Polaris Marine Group, Rozelle Bay, on 13 March 2026.
+In the afternoon of 30 March 2026, Dawn Fraser left Sydney under tow for Yamba by Polaris Marine tug Leaders Creek.
+Arriving at Yamba on 2 April 2026, Dawn Fraser was bought up onto land on 9 April to be broken up, with the process being completed by 20 May 2026.